FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • The background must be white.

-• The face must be clearly visible.
+• The face must be visible.

-• The image size must be less than 80 kb.
+• The image size must be less than 80 KB.

 • The image must be in .jpg/.jpeg format.